artsy/hokusai/README.md

 ## Getting Started

 Once Hokusai is working on your local, you can start using Hokusai on a project.
-See [Getting Started](./docs/Getting_Started.md).
+Please see [Getting Started](./docs/Getting_Started.md).

 ## Configuration Options

-Hokusai can be configured globally or project by project, to suit an org or individual user.
-See [Configuration Options](./docs/Configuration_Options.md).
+Hokusai has global configurations as well as project-specific configurations.
+Please see [Configuration Options](./docs/Configuration_Options.md).

 ## Command Reference